kurt-krueckeberg/markdown-languages-howto/readme.md

 ## Antora

 Antora is a build tool for [Asciidoctor Markdown](https://docs.asciidoctor.org/asciidoc/latest/asciidoc-vs-markdown/).
-Asciidoctor allows a lot of flexibility when creating tables.
-It seems to have as extensive a set of features as Sphinx (using RestructuredText or MyST Markdown) or the MyST website build tool.
+Antora is designed to work with one or more github repositories where the site content resides.

-Antora is designed to create a website whose Asciidoctor content is stored in one or more github repositories.
+Asciidoctor allows a lot of flexibility when creating tables, and it seems to have just as extensive feature set as Sphinx (using RestructuredText or MyST Markdown) or the MyST standalone website build tool.

 ### Installation of Antora Locally